Adversarial Sticker: A Stealthy Attack Method in the Physical World: Methodology

-For the evaluation criterion $\mathcal{J}(\bm{\theta})$ (the smaller the better), which evaluates the fitness of individuals in a population, it is generally equal to the value of the object function $\mathcal{L}(\bm{\theta})$ (Step 1).
-For dodging attack, we design an adaptive strategy to adjust the evaluation criterion (Step 8-13).
-In the initial stage, $\mathcal{J}(\bm{\theta})$ follows $\mathcal{L}(\bm{\theta})$ to reduce the predicted probability of ground-truth label $\hat{t}$.
-When the population evolves to a good state (i.e. the difference between the predicted probability of top-1 class $t_{1}$ and top-2 class $t_{2}$ corresponding to the optimal individual $\bm{C}_{\gamma^{*}}(k)$ is less than the threshold value $\delta$), the solving direction transforms to improving the predicted probability of top-2 class $t_{2}$.
-Abbreviate $f(g(\bm{x} ; s, \bm{\theta}), {t})$ to $f_{t}(\bm{\theta})$, the indicator to determine whether the population has reached a good state is formulated as: Select $t_{2}$ as the prompted object $\bm{\tau}$, then $\mathcal{J}(\bm{\theta})$ is updated to: where $\rho$ is the scale factor.
-This criterion shortens the probability between the promoted class and the ground-truth class, increases the predicted probability of the promoted object, and speeds up the solution of attack parameters.
-The candidate population $\bm{C}(k)$ and the current population $\bm{X}(k)$ are judged by the above $\mathcal{J}(\bm{\theta})$, and the better individuals are selected to form the next generation $\bm{X}(k+1)$ (Step 14).
-For impersonation attack, the criterion is not adjusted (i.e. omit Step 8-13), and the solution is always along the direction of maximizing the probability of the target identity.
+For the evaluation criterion $\mathcal{J}(\bm{\theta})$ (the smaller the better), which evaluates the {unfitness} of individuals in a population, it is generally equal to the value of the objective function $\mathcal{L}(\bm{\theta})$ (Step 1).
+For the dodging attack, we design an adaptive strategy to adjust the evaluation criterion (Step 8-13). {In the initial stage, there is no selected target identity, so we let $\mathcal{J}(\bm{\theta})$ follow $\mathcal{L}(\bm{\theta})$ to reduce the predicted probability of {the} ground-truth label $\hat{t}$, so as to explore as many solutions as possible in the parameter space.} When the population evolves to a good state (i.e. the difference between the predicted probability of top-1 class $t_{1}$ and top-2 class $t_{2}$ corresponding to the optimal individual $\bm{C}_{\gamma^{*}}(k)$ is less than the threshold value $\delta$), {we start to exploit the information of top-2 class $t_{2}$ and transform the solving direction to improving the predicted probability of $t_{2}$.} {After abbreviating} $f(g(\bm{x} ; s, \bm{\theta}), {t})$ to $f_{t}(\bm{\theta})$, the indicator to determine whether the population has reached a good state is formulated as: